IP set

 In mathematics, an IP set is a set of natural numbers which contains all finite sums of some infinite set.

 The finite sums of a set D of natural numbers are all those numbers that can be obtained by adding up the elements of some finite nonempty subset of D.

 The set of all finite sums over D is often denoted as FS(D).
 Slightly more generally, for a sequence of natural numbers (ni), one can consider the set of finite sums FS((ni)), consisting of the sums of all finite length subsequences of (ni).

 A set A of natural numbers is an IP set if there exists an infinite set D such that FS(D) is a subset of A. Equivalently, one may require that A contains all finite sums FS((ni)) of a sequence (ni).

 Some authors give a slightly different definition of IP sets: They require that FS(D) equal A instead of just being a subset.

 The term IP set was coined by Hillel Furstenberg and Benjamin Weiss to abbreviate "infinite-dimensional parallelepiped".
-Serendipitously, the abbreviation IP can also be expanded to "idempotent" (a set is IP if and only if it is a member of an idempotent ultrafilter).
+Serendipitously, the abbreviation IP can also be expanded to "idempotent" (a set is an IP if and only if it is a member of an idempotent ultrafilter).